- Take Action

-Bellwood Quarry and the Chattahoochee Brick Company — two sites in Atlanta – relied on this abusive practice.
-At both sites, African-American prisoners labored under conditions documented as “horrific,” with starvation and sleep deprivation.
+The businesses at Bellwood Quarry and the Chattahoochee Brick Company in Atlanta relied on this abusive practice.
+At both sites, African American prisoners labored under conditions documented as “horrific,” with starvation and sleep deprivation.
 Physical abuse and death were common.

 Bellwood Quarry is now the centerpiece of major infrastructure projects in and around Westside Park, which connects to the Beltline’s Westside Trail.
 Neighborhoods adjacent to the Beltline corridor are predominantly Black and lower-income, and experiencing “high pressure for gentrification” in a city that persistently ranks among the most inequitable in the United States.

 The Truth and Transformation Initiative is organizing an equity-focused, multi-stakeholder engagement effort to build a memorial about convict leasing at Atlanta’s newest and largest public green space, Westside Reservoir Park.
 Our goal is to create a collaboration across sectors that demands equity and mutual respect to create transformation.
 We will emphasize power-sharing and peership in this process.

 Sharing the truth about history has the power to influence community attitudes, discourse, and policy choices.